Configuration

 21600 (6 hours) |

-A running scan older than this threshold is considered stale and eligible for recovery. |
+Scans running longer than this are treated as stale and eligible for recovery. |

 Execution mode values: